Viatick-co/buzzvox-cordova-sdk/README.md

   };

  /*
-  * Connect and unlock the outset lock
+  * Connect and unlock the outset lock.
+After the lock was unlocked, the trip will be automatically started */
-  */
   $scope.unlockOutsetLock = function (accountId, bookingId) {
     cordova.plugins.CordovaViaLockSDK.unlockOutsetLock(accountId, bookingId, authKey)